-The Corporate Strategy and our Medium-Term Financial Strategy detail how we have planned all our resources, both financial and staffing to deliver against our priorities.
-Our corporate management and performance framework has been developed to strengthen the performance of the Authority and the achievement of key objectives and outcomes.
-Performance is regularly and publicly reported through Cabinet and published to the website.
+The Corporate Strategy and Medium-Term Financial Strategy detail how we have planned all our resources, both financial and staffing, to deliver against our priorities.
+Our corporate management and performance framework has been developed to strengthen the Council's performance and the achievement of key objectives and outcomes.
+Performance is regularly and publicly reported through Cabinet and published on the website.